 The Intel Xeon processors are mostly used in workstations or servers.
 That’s why you won’t see them being used for gaming.
-The Intel Xeon E3-1231v3 is an exception, because it just as powerful (or even more with overclocking) as the Core i7 from the 5th generation.
+The Intel Xeon E3-1231v3 is an exception because of it just as powerful (or even more with overclocking) as the Core i7 from the 5th generation.
 This Xeon processor is made from the same dies as the desktop processor.
-It has 4 cores (8 threads) with a clock speed of 3.4GHz which will deliver enough power for you gaming needs.
+It has 4 cores (8 threads) with a clock speed of 3.4GHz which will deliver enough power for your gaming needs.

 2. Intel Core i5-6600k